wimalopaan/opentx/README.md

-# FlySky i6x port of OpenTX
+# FlySky i6X port of OpenTX

-This is a port of OpenTX for the venerable Flysky I6X RC radio transmitter.
+This is a port of **OpenTX** for the venerable Flysky i6X RC radio transmitter.
 You can find the latest build and some instructions and videos contributed by fellow early adopters in the [RCGroups thread](https://www.rcgroups.com/forums/showthread.php?3916435-FlySky-I6X-port-of-OpenTX)

 ## Implemented features